asimeet/ecom-fe/README.md

   ```sh
     npm install pm2 -g
   ```
-4. On the ecom-be folder level use following to start backend
+4. On the ecom-be folder level use the following command to start backend
   ```sh
     INTERNAL_API_KEY={secret internal api key} EXTERNAL_API_KEY={public api key for pdp microservice}  pm2 start pm2.config.js --env=production --update-env
   ```
-5. Application will be ready for use in production instance
+5. Application will be ready for use in production server

 <!-- CONTACT -->
 ## Contact